-- (2) Basis of preparation - A. The parent company only financial statements have been prepared under the historical cost convention. - B. The preparation of the parent company only financial statements in conformity with the Regulations Governing the Preparation of Financial Reports by Securities Issuers requires the use of certain critical accounting estimates.
-It also requires management to exercise its judgement in the process of applying the Company's accounting policies.
-The areas involving a higher degree of judgement or complexity, or areas where assumptions and estimates are significant to the parent company only financial statements are disclosed in Note 5. - (3) Foreign currency translation
+(2) Basis of preparation

+- A. The consolidated financial statements have been prepared under the historical cost convention. - B. The preparation of financial statements in conformity with IFRSs requires the use of certain critical accounting estimates.
+It also requires management to exercise its judgement in the process of applying the Group's accounting policies.
+The areas involving a higher degree of judgement or complexity, or areas where assumptions and estimates are significant to the consolidated financial statements are disclosed in Note 5.